-Good thing, collapsible coffee cups are now available.
-I have yet to own one but the potential benefits are clearly there.
+Good thing, collapsible coffee cups are now available for green travelers.
 What I have to test yet is how coffee shops in my country will take it if I ask them to fill my own cup.
 I have read that in other western countries, coffee shops offer discounts when you use your own cup.
 I wish other countries like mine would follow suit.

 It doesn’t have to be always coffee.
 You can also use your collapsible cups when buying other drinks or food items that are normally provided in single-use plastic cups such as taho (soft tofu with syrup and sago pearl), fruit shakes and milk tea.